abdul23lm/gaming-store-inventory-management-system/README.md

 - Internet connection with a reasonable speed

 # Usage
-Access the (http://localhost/LMGamesStore/autentifikasi/login) file from via browser and (admin@gmail.com) as username and (admin) as password
+Access the (http://localhost/LMGamesStore/autentifikasi/login) file from via browser and "admin@gmail.com" as username and "admin" as password

 # Built With
 - PHP - Scripting language